Dogue de Bordeaux

 The Dogue de Bordeaux isn't for everyone, and that's perfectly fine.
 These magnificent dogs thrive with owners who understand and appreciate their unique needs and characteristics.

 The ideal owner is experienced with large breeds and comfortable establishing gentle but firm leadership.
 First-time dog owners might find the combination of size, strength, and independent thinking challenging.
-You need to be confident and consistent without being harsh - these sensitive souls shut down with heavy-handed training but can become pushy with owners who lack clear boundaries.
+You need to be confident and consistent without being harsh—these sensitive souls shut down with heavy-handed training but can become pushy with owners who lack clear boundaries.

-Australian families with older children often make excellent matches, as Dogues are wonderfully patient with kids but their size can accidentally overwhelm toddlers.
+Australian families with older children often make excellent matches, as Dogues are wonderfully patient with kids, but their sheer size can accidentally overwhelm toddlers.
 They're perfect for families who enjoy a calm, steady companion rather than a high-energy adventure buddy.
 If you're looking for a jogging partner or hiking companion, this probably isn't your breed.

 Interesting facts about the Dogue de Bordeaux

-These dogs have proportionately the largest heads in the entire canine kingdom - their head circumference roughly equals their height at the shoulders
+These dogs have proportionately the largest heads in the entire canine kingdom—their head circumference roughly equals their height at the shoulders.

-The breed nearly went extinct during World War II, with only a handful of dogs surviving to rebuild the entire breed population
+The breed nearly went extinct during World War II, with only a handful of dogs surviving to rebuild the entire breed population thanks to dedicated enthusiasts.

 FAQ